polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/index.md

 - [Access EVM accounts](/tutorials/integrate-with-tools/access-evm-accounts/) illustrates how you can use a customized Substrate node to access to Ethereum-based accounts and contracts.

 <!--
-- [Work with sidecar](/tutorials/integrate-with-tools/work-with-sidecar/) explores how you can interact with a Substrate-based chain using the sidecar RESTful API and endpoints.network.
+- [Work with sidecar](/tutorials/integrate-with-tools/work-with-sidecar/) explores how you can interact with a Substrate-based chain using the sidecar RESTful API and endpoints.

 - [Build with subxt](/tutorials/integrate-with-tools/build-with-subxt/)
 -->